Before You Go, Know the Risk

 However, when preparing for these rewarding experiences, it is important that travelers familiarize themselves with the risks associated with each intended destination and align their preventive actions appropriately.
 Risk is inevitable and endemic in everything we do.
 Unfortunately, risk cannot be eliminated, but it can most certainly be minimized.
 One good way to minimize risk is a travel safety app.

 To maximize safety, it is always important to fully understand the sources, situations and actions that could expose a traveler to unnecessary risk.
-Crime, terrorism, civil disturbance, acts of war, the possibility of an accident or medical emergency, or travel to a remote or high-risk location will likely impact traveler safety.
+Crime, terrorism, civil disturbance, acts of war, the possibility of an accident or other emergency, or travel to a remote or high-risk location will likely impact traveler safety.
 Our travel safety app is connected to GlobalSecur, an alert and monitoring service where real people are there to help, and we use best-in-class data sources for “push” notifications on new risks impacting travelers.

 Having a plan, knowing the basics of awareness and personal protection, and understanding your surroundings are key to mitigating the risks associated with travel.
 Following on with this theme in our next blog post, we will delve further into the basic but necessary steps needed to protect ourselves, our associates, and our families when traveling.